ChristineGuo213/Challenge2/Starter_Code/Starter_Code/qualifier/README.md

   pip install mkdocs
 ```

-## Examples

-This section should include screenshots, code blocks, or animations showing how your project works.

 ---

 ## Usage

-This section should include screenshots, code blocks, or animations explaining how to use your project.

 To use the loan qualifier application simply clone the repository and run the **app.py** with: